What is Spatial Intelligence in Childhood?

 Children with extreme difficulties shifting or sustaining attention may have problems related to autism or ADHD and require treatment.
 Alternatively, a child with these challenges may prefer not to participate in some sports and may need help with map navigation at school or in town, but they might otherwise do just fine.

-Further Resources on Spatial Reasoning
+Further Resources on Spatial Intelligence

 - Physical Therapist (PT) or Occupational Therapist (OT): to look at fine and gross motor skills